theKashey/react-gearbox/README.md

 `Gearbox` is a compound component, and includes 2 sub components
 * Gearbox.train - _React Context_ based long-range torque provider, which will provide access to the parent Gearbox from the nested components.
-* Gearbox.transmission - establish a local (declarative) transmition.
+* Gearbox.transmission - establish a local (declarative) transmission.
 Might not be type safe.

 `Gearbox` has only one prop - `render`, if not set - children is a ReactNode.
 If set - renderProp(function as a children)